 I encourage you to click through here to learn more about the Family Audio Adventures.
 If you order all four sets you will have 8 hours of captivating, wholesome entertainment for the entire family with some great bonus material, including study guides that accompany the series.
 While I think it is an absolutely great resource for all families, homeschooling parents might be particularly interested in seeing how these discs might be used alongside their history curriculum.
 These stories are designed for ages 6-16, but I did pause it a few times to makes sure my younger kids (age 5 & 7) were really following the storyline.
 They seemed to be listening, but I just wanted to make sure they understood the story.

-Character Development Series
+Character Building Series

-If you are new to my character development series, let me tell you a little bit more about these lessons.
-If you check out my character development tab, you will discover 52 character traits we work on throughout the year, which equals one word per week to focus on with your kids.
+If you are new to my character building education series, let me tell you a little bit more about these lessons.
+If you check out my character building tab, you will discover 52 character traits we work on throughout the year, which equals one word per week to focus on with your kids.
 Hovering over the tab will reveal all of the words.
 Each character trait has 7-9 lessons, so if you wanted to work on character daily, this can be an amazing resource.

 This year, I want to focus on cleaning up my series by presenting the lessons to you be compiling all of my lessons on a particular week, this week focusing on courage.
 In this series, you will find a word, definition, scripture to memorize, book lists and a number of activities and crafts related to the topic.
 I have also included links to other bloggers who have lessons on the trait.
 I hope you are inspired to work on character with your kids because being intentional in your parenting will help give great direction to both you and your children.